Avril-Cui/concept_backend/README.md

 Snapshots that confirm that I worked in a reflective and incremental way.

 ## Running Tests
+- Since one of my concepts is AI-augmented, some times that specific test case might fail.
+But you can run deno test again, and it's very likely all will pass.
 ```bash
 deno test -A
 ```